AloisDuguet/ZERO-and-PWL/README.md

 ## Forked from
 This git is a fork from ds4dm/ZERO of Gabriele Dragotto and Sriram Sankaranarayanan

 It contains the code and results associated with the project "Computing Approximate Nash Equilibria for Integer Programming Games" carried by Margarida Carvalho, Gabriele Dragotto, Aloïs Duguet and Sandra Ulrich Ngueveu.
+A preprint is available: https://arxiv.org/abs/2402.04250.

 ## License
 This code is distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.